 He had been gone a long time already, but that was it – not even a year after he lost his job and that boy disappeared – that was when everything broke.

 We have the two parts of the mystery.
 A boy went missing a year ago, we’re told he was found murdered.
 Then some months later Ettore gives a girl a lift.
-By the time we realise later that Ettore was loved, by Elia and his mother Marta, who has (not) coped with Ettore’s illness by believing it’ll get better on its own rather than seeking treatment, we want to believe that Ettore is not responsible, but have a sickening feeling that he might be.
-The suspense generated by this increases as the novel progresses.
+By the time we realise later that Ettore was loved, by Elia and his mother Marta, who has (not) coped with Ettore’s illness by believing it’ll get better on its own rather than seeking treatment, we want to believe that Ettore is not responsible, but have a sickening feeling that is he might be.
+The suspense generated by this gets greater as the novel progresses.
 I read into the night, I truly couldn’t put the book down.

 However, that is only half the story.
 Elia’s own summer story runs parallel with that of his father’s and is equally climactic in its own way.